 On Sunday, fans of Walker gathered to leave flowers, candles and memorabilia at the crash site.

 His Fast & Furious co-star, Tyrese Gibson, wept as he visited the scene.

 "Paul is the heartbeat of this franchise and we're gonna see to it that his energy and presence lives on forever," Gibson posted on his Instagram account.
-He also posted a video of the film cast and crew recently celebrating Walker's birthday.'RIP my friend'
+He also posted a video of the film cast and crew recently celebrating Walker's birthday.